Lall-091/sql-docs/docs/t-sql/statements/create-index-transact-sql.md

 ## Remarks

-When creating the plan for the `CREATE INDEX` statement, the query optimizer might choose to scan another index instead of performing a table scan.
+When creating the query plan for the `CREATE INDEX` statement, the query optimizer might choose to scan another index instead of performing a table scan.
 The sort operation might be eliminated in some situations.
 On multiprocessor computers, `CREATE INDEX` can use parallelism for the scan and sort operations associated with creating the index, in the same way that other queries do.
 For more information, see [Configure parallel index operations](../../relational-databases/indexes/configure-parallel-index-operations.md).

-The `CREATE INDEX` operation can be minimally logged if the database recovery model is set to either bulk-logged or simple.
+The `CREATE INDEX` operation might be minimally logged if the database recovery model is set to either bulk-logged or simple.

 Indexes can be created on a temporary table.
 When the table is dropped or goes out of scope, the indexes are dropped.